tessa-v11/STAT228_portfolio/README.md

 # Site Purpose

-This site is meant to showcase ym work as I build projects and learn new skills through an Introduction To Data Science course.
+This site is meant to showcase my work as I build projects and learn new skills through an Introduction To Data Science course.
 Here you will find a collection of mini projects from this course where I learn and apply various data science techniques within R. This portfolio is a reflection of my growht as I aim to deepen my knowledge of programming and data analysis.

 # Projects